dontrebootme/nomad-intro/SYSADVENT.md

 `stagger` defines the time between new container deployments and `max_parallel` sets how many containers can be stopped and started in parallel.

-We can push a new version of our container out by changing the version of our microbot container from `v1` to `v2` in the `microbot.nomad` file.
+We can push a new version of our container out by changing the version of our microbot container imagine from `v1` to `v2` in the `microbot.nomad` file.

 ```
 task "microbot" {